 Does Your Battery Have its Inverter?

 Batteries store energy as direct current (DC), whereas your home or business uses alternating current (AC) (AC).
-To convert the DC electricity in your battery into usable AC electricity, you will need an inverter.
+You will need an inverter to convert the DC electricity in your battery into usable AC electricity.

-Some batteries are equipped with either a hybrid inverter compatible with both solar and storage or a storage-specific inverter.
-If yours doesn’t, you’ve to purchase an inverter to convert your stored energy into AC electricity, which will increase the system’s overall cost.
+Some batteries are equipped with a hybrid inverter compatible with solar and storage or a storage-specific inverter.
+If yours doesn’t, you must purchase an inverter to convert your stored energy into AC electricity, increasing the system’s overall cost.

 Suppose the battery is added after installing the solar panel system.
 In that case, the labor may be more expensive because new permits and incentive forms must be obtained.